-At least 60 days of covered employment in each of the two 6 month eligibility periods immediately preceding the date you become eligible for and apply for a pension, OR at least 125 days of covered employment during the calendar year immediately preceding the year in which you become eligible for and apply for a pension.
+• At least 125 days of covered employment during the calendar year immediately preceding the year in which you become eligible for and apply for a pension.

-For example, if you retire in August 2019, you will need at least 60 days of covered employment during the eligibility period from January 1, 2019 through June 30, 2019 and 60 days of covered employment during the eligibility period from July 1, 2018 through December 31, 2018; OR 125 days of covered employment during 2018 (previous calendar year).
+For example, if you retire in August 2019, you will need 125 days of covered employment during 2018 (previous calendar year).